mindkomm/timmy/docs/faq.md

 ## Why doesn’t Yoast generate OG image markup?

+Yoast SEO made a change to load the `large` or `medium` size for the OG image markup.
+And the image size needs to be defined including metadata in the database.
+Since version 0.14.0 Timmy supports this as well.
+To better support Yoast, you should define a size with key `large` in your image configuration.

 ## Can I convert an existing project with WordPress images to Timmy?